Buffer life cycle

 What raw materials?

-It is still often difficult to know exactly what the tampons contain: no list of ingredients appears on the packaging.
-We do know that the majority is composed mainly of viscose, a synthetic fiber made from wood pulp or artificially with petroleum.
+It is still often difficult to know exactly what tampons contain: no list of ingredients appears on the packaging.
+We still know that the majority is composed mainly of viscose, a synthetic fiber made from wood pulp or artificially with petroleum.
 This latter solution makes the tampons non-biodegradable and therefore non-ecological.

 Presence of substances harmful to the environment

-End of buffer life
+End of life of a buffer

 Disposable protections = polluting waste